Looking to get a new passport? Here's a step-by-step guide to help you get started!

 In addition to proof of citizenship, you must provide a valid form of photo ID.
 It must be a physical copy, not digital.
 You will also need to submit your former passport (undamaged) for renewal.

 Step 4: Make an appointment with a passport service location.

-Finding a location that processes a passport might be closer and easier than you think.
-Many post offices, clerks of court, public libraries, and other state, county, and municipal government offices can accept passport applications for regular and expedited processing times.
+Finding a location that processes a passport might be easier (and closer!) than you think.
+Many post offices, clerks of court, public libraries and other state, county and municipal government offices can accept passport applications for regular and expedited processing times.
 Some are even available for walk-ins – no appointment necessary!

 *For emergency, you must contact the U.S. Department of State – Bureau of Consular Affairs to apply.
-Appointments are extremely limited due to limited staffing caused by COVID-19 and are only for life or death situations regarding immediate family members.
 Processes take 72 hours (within three business days) to complete.

 Step 5: Pay the passport application fees.

-Not the most fun step while applying for a passport, but just as necessary.
+This isn’t the most fun step in the application process, but it is necessary.
 Paying passport application and renewal fees are required if you want the application processed.
 While pricing varies based on timing, shipping and type of passport, you can always expect to spend upwards of $100.

 Prepare to wait, wait, wait on your passport.
-Processing times for passports are still being affected by the initial wave of the COVID-19 pandemic.
-So, what used to be a shorter process has now extended by double the amount of time processing took in 2019.
+Processing times for passports may still be affected by the COVID-19 pandemic.
 Here’s what to expect in wait times:

 Step 7: Receive your new passport!